jweissman/orsino/playtesting.md

 ## Bugs
 - [ ] Gold still getting zeroed out at dungeon entry/not distributed somehow? (maybe fixed??)
 - [ ] Bombs should not be heal-able (maybe there is some 'repair/mending' skill for inanimate objects though)
+- [ ] Phylactery summoned a lich but we were able to finish the combat without defeating it???

 ## Features
 - [ ] Found treasure/gems should be redeemable for gold